Member Guide

 b.
 If a medical practitioner of my choice bills me an unfair amount and is unwilling to negotiate, I give CrowdHealth the right to pursue legal action against that provider on my behalf.

-6. I understand that both the Crowd and I benefit when Members make smart, mindful health and health care spending decisions.
+6. I understand that both the Crowd and I benefit when Members make smart, mindful health and healthcare spending decisions.

 b.
 To uphold the integrity of the crowdfunding process on behalf of the Crowd, I commit to not knowingly or repeatedly visit a medical practitioner who is unreasonable or unfair in their billing rates and practices.